swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 ## Introduction

-This proposal introduces a new `DynamicMemberLookupProtocol` type to the standard library.
-Types that conform to it provide "dot" syntax for arbitrary names which are resolved at runtime - in a **completely type safe** way.
-It is simple syntactic sugar which has a non-invasive implementation in the compiler.
-It allows the user to write:
+This proposal introduces a new `@dynamicMemberLookup` attribute.
+Types that use it provide "dot" syntax for arbitrary names which are resolved at runtime - in a **completely type safe** way.
+This provides syntactic sugar that allows the user to write:

 ```swift
   a = someValue.someMember